Maria Catherine Stapleton

 Constance Antonia Boyle was born on 21 December 1865.1 She was the daughter of Captain Robert Boyle and Frances Sydney Fremoult Sankey.1 She died on 4 March 1943 at age 77, unmarried.1

-She was in a hospital during the Boer War and First World War.1 She was decorated with the award of the Samritan Order of Serbia (4th Class).1
+She was in a hospital during the Boer War and First World War.1 She was awarded the Samritan Order of Serbia 4th Class.1

 Citations